digitalnsw/research-help/tools/index.md

 # Get involved #

 If you would like to work with us on this project, please get in touch!
-We’re also looking for people who can help us test the forms with more users and build out the clauses for different research scenarios.
+We’re also looking for people who can help us test the forms with more citizens and build out the clauses for different research scenarios.
 We can be contacted at: digital@finance.nsw.gov.au.